This document supplements the Process Document by providing best practices to resolve and decide Formal Objections.

 In any individual objection, the Council is empowered to find any resolution to the objection.
 In addition, finding a consensus that is supported by all is always preferred.
 Nothing in this discussion precludes such an approach or forces an adversarial judicial proceeding.
 Nonetheless, there should be a clear expectation about the starting point for Council deliberations.

-Objectors should not be looking for the Council to come up with new arguments to support their point of view.
+Objectors should not be looking at the Council to come up with new arguments to support their point of view.
 For example, if objectors have vague arguments of the form ”this is bad for privacy” or “this is bad for business”, they should not expect the Council to do the research to demonstrate whether their vague arguments are correct.
 Rather, they need to bring forward arguments which explain why something is bad for privacy and/or business—and then the Council evaluates their claims.
 The objector is responsible for making a compelling case to help the Council understand their concerns, and should provide evidence and references to that end.

-Nevertheless, the Council should not dismiss an objection merely because the objector or the Team did not provide incontrovertible proof.
+Nevertheless, the Council should not dismiss an Objection merely because the objector or the Team did not provide incontrovertible proof.
 The Council is not judging a criminal case: there is no presumption of correctness in the original decision as there would be a presumption of innocence in a criminal defendant; and the objector need not prove their claims beyond a reasonable doubt, but rather to convince the Council that, in the best interests of the Web, their objection should overturn the decision.
 Still, it is imprudent for objectors or deciders to count on the Council doing their homework for them, as insufficient documentation can lead to the Council failing to see the point.

 The Council is responsible for fully understanding all sides of the argument and making an informed decision.
 If the Council sees potential merit in the claims made on either side, but needs more information to be sure, it may investigate (or ask the Team to investigate) until its members know enough to responsibly decide.
-During this thorough analysis, the Council may learn new information, which might be brought to bear on the decision.
+During this thorough analysis, the Council may learn new information, which might bear on the decision.
 But that new information should be incidental to the analysis—the responsibility to make a convincing objection remains on the objectors.

 Placing the Burden of Convincing on the objectors is supported by several of the considerations above: